twistezo/ts-dto-mapper/README.md

 ## Description

-Utility for easy mapping between DTO and OM objects based on their types.
+Utility for easy mapping between DTO and OM objects based on their data types.

+Benefits:

+- no object-oriented approach based on classes
+- no cluttering the code with decorators
+- no need to install a large library for a simple operation
+- only function based on objects types with access to the context inside

-## Dictionary
+## Knowledge

-### DTO - Data Transfer Object
+DTO - Data Transfer Object

 - ex. object shape from API
 - https://en.wikipedia.org/wiki/Data_transfer_object

-### OM - Object Model
+OM - Object Model

 - various shape of object, ex. business object
 - https://en.wikipedia.org/wiki/Object_model